sharmin133/underrated-cart/README.md

 # Underrated Cart

-A React Native (Expo) e-commerce application using DummyJSON as the mock backend.
+A React Native (Expo) e-commerce application built using the DummyJSON API for product and authentication data.

 ## Tech Stack